Peloton files publicly for IPO – TechCrunch

 Peloton, the well-funded maker of internet-connected stationary bikes and treadmills, has finally revealed documents for its upcoming initial public offering.
 The business previously submitted a confidential draft submission of its S-1 statement to the U.S. Securities and Exchange Commission in June.

-The company, which plans to raise $500 million in its Nasdaq offering, will trade under the ticker symbol PTON.
+The New York-based company, which plans to raise $500 million in its Nasdaq offering, will trade under the ticker symbol PTON.

 Peloton reported $915 million in total revenue for the year ending June 30, 2019, an increase of 110% from $435 million in fiscal 2018 and $218.6 million in 2017.
 Its losses, meanwhile, hit $245.7 million in 2019, up significantly from a reported net loss of $47.9 million last year.